g0ofycat/Neuron/README.md

 # Neuron

-fast lightweight general purposed library for supervised training of deep neural nets. handles 1d-3d tensors along with the ability to save and load models (.bin files)
+fast lightweight general purposed library for supervised training of deep neural nets. handles 1d-3d tensors along with the ability to save and load models (.bin files). also allows for multithreading

 ## basic implementation